django/deps/draft/0012-steering-council.rst

 Abstract
 ========

-The Technical Board, as defined in DEP 10, will be renamed to the Steering Council, the eligibility requirements for becoming a candidate will be revised, and a renewed focus will be placed on inviting feature changes.
+The Technical Board, as defined in `DEP 10 <https://github.com/django/deps/blob/main/accepted/0010-new-governance.rst>`_, will be renamed to the Steering
+Council, the eligibility requirements for becoming a candidate will be revised, and a renewed focus will be placed on inviting feature changes.